rdkcentral/firebolt/apis/pr-feature-media-info/core/Device/index.md

 Check whether the HDMI output frame rate is set to follow the video source frame rate.

+To get the value of `sourceFrameRateUsed` call the method like this:

 ```typescript
 function sourceFrameRateUsed(): Promise<boolean>
 ```